jrobin11/IST-402/README.md

   go run main.go
   ```

-## Contributing

-Contributions are welcome.
-Please ensure to update tests as appropriate.

-## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments